-Sandstad: “I like to think of our head as having two brains, the top and frontal part of our skull is the neo-cortex, neo as in new, since it has been in evolution only for the past 6 million years with it's famous prefrontal cortex at about 600,000 years of age.
+Sandstad: “I like to think of our head as having two brains, the top and frontal part of our skull is the neo-cortex, neo as in new since it has been in evolution only for the past 6 million years with its famous prefrontal cortex at about 600,000 years of age.
 This brain likes to analyze everything.
-This brain speaks English or in concepts, is the chatter-box brain that worries at night when we can’t sleep.
+This brain speaks English or concepts, is the chatter-box brain that worries at night when we can’t sleep.
 Some people like to call it the seat of the conscious mind.

 Q/: “Can you give us some basic examples of how simply changing our language can help to change our lives?”

 Sandstad: “Our subconscious mind is like my five-year-old niece Stella, she is a child, and it takes everything we say literally.
 It does not judge anything.
 If you are constantly telling yourself that you are a loser, or stupid, or that life is hard, then that is exactly what you will get.
 Your subconscious mind answers that conscious mind orders by saying, “your wish is my command.”

 Another no-no is organ talk.
 Saying things like, “I need a break.
 You’re killing me.
 You are a pain in the neck”.
 When I hear clients saying this to their bodies constantly and believing this, their bodies will react and make it happen.
 I have a client who keeps telling herself “I RK hard,” then her job was giving her grief because her body believed it is “hard” to do a good job.
 Her body feels exhausted every morning upon waking up before going to work.”
 With my clients, I encourage them to talk kindly to their bodies as their bodies are listening to them."

 Q/: “What are some of the biggest challenges that you are assisting your clients in overcoming?”